Home | Browse Topics | Consumer rights & money | Consumer protection | When sellers approach you uninvited

 • your name and street address.

-Your right to cancel an uninvited direct sale
+Can I cancel an uninvited direct sale?

 Fair Trading Act 1986, s 36M